cherrycjkao/prompts/SaaS-Customer-Support-Tier-2/README.md

 ### 👤 Prompt Input (User Input):

 You are responding to a recurring Tier 2 technical issue.
-Write a clear, empathetic, and reusable message that follows the template outlined below.
+Write a clear, short, empathetic, and reusable message that follows the template outlined below.
 Be sure to include all necessary details (Issue Title, Root Cause, Suggested Workaround, and ETA for Fix) based on the input fields.:

+- **Customer Name**: [e.g., John Doe]
 - **Issue Title**: `[e.g., 500 error when updating payment info]`
 - **Root Cause (if known)**: `[e.g., 1.
 Backend service rate-limiting.
 2. Our backend service is temporarily limiting the number of requests to ensure system stability and prevent overload.
 This can sometimes cause delays in processing certain actions, such as updating payment information]`
 - **ETA for Fix**: `[e.g., Engineering deploying hotfix in 12 hours]`